 Spread is a term that is frequently mentioned when trading cryptocurrencies but not all traders may be aware of how it can affect a trading strategy.
 Defined as the difference between the highest bid price and the lowest asking price, spread can quickly eat into profits if not appreciated.

 It is important to calculate the spread before entering a trade or using a liquid exchange.
-Determine the percentage spread to compare the liquidity of different markets and allow for the price to move across the Spread before realising a profit.
+Determine the percentage spread to compare the liquidity of different markets and allow for the price to move across the Spread before realizing a profit.
 For a lost-cost solution, it may be best to stick with the top-shelf crypto trading platforms that have high trading volume and liquidity.
 To find out what is considered high trading volume in crypto, read this article next.